-Sharing your home with a cat is a magical experience.
-From their sweet, sleepy blinks to their precious whiskers, everything about cats can best be described as “adorable.”
-But just because your cat is cute, that doesn’t mean she’s good for you.
-Or does it?
+Sharing your home with a cat can be a cute and rewarding experience.
+From their sweet, sleepy blinks to their precious whiskers, everything about cats is as cute as can be.
+Even so, you’ll be glad to know that there are many more benefits to owning a cat.
 Let’s delve into three scientifically proven ways your cat improves your life.

 In a study conducted by Indiana University Media School, researchers surveyed over 7,000 people after they watched cat videos on the internet.
 The results may surprise you: Scientists found that even watching videos of other people’s cats improves your mood and decreases negative emotions in viewers.
 Film your cat’s playful antics, and then rewatch them later — they will boost your mood!

-Numerous studies have found that being a cat parent reduces your stress levels.
+Numerous studies have found that being a cat parent reduces stress levels.
 We all know that high levels of stress and cardiovascular disease are linked, making a drop in stress extremely beneficial to your heart health.
-In fact, having a cat can lower your risk of heart disease and stroke by a whopping 30%!
+In fact, studies have shown that having a cat can lower your risk of heart disease and stroke by a whopping 30%!

-Yes, you read that correctly the first time.
+Yes, you read that correctly!
 As surprising — and fantastical — as it sounds, cats can actually promote healing in their human family members.
 Although her adorable chirps can only brighten your day, your cat’s purr can improve your physical health.
-Research has shown that frequencies in the range of 18-35 Hertz help repair joint damage after injury, and the vibrations from your cat’s purr clocks in at a frequency of 25-150 Hertz.
+Research has shown that sound frequencies in the range of 18-35 Hertz help repair joint damage after injury, and the vibrations from your cat’s purr clocks in at a frequency of 25-150 Hertz.

 If you’ve been considering adopting a cat and don’t already have one, this may be the sign you’ve been waiting for.
 However, some cat breeds are more beginner-friendly than others.
-Here are a few of our favorite choices:
+Here are a few of our favorites:

 As one of the largest cat breeds available, the Maine coon makes an ideal companion if you’re concerned about having a tiny creature underfoot.
 Maine coons are sweet and loving toward all members of the family, including children and other pets.